 Reputation for Safety a Major Competitive Benefit7 And this too makes sense.
 The process of designing and manufacturing, testing, and bringing to market an aircraft is exquisitely complex and financially demanding.
 Very few companies in the world have the technical expertise to do it.
 Fewer have the ability to obtain the regulatory certifications that are needed at each of the design, production and testing phases, a process that typically takes several years.8,9 The deep pockets needed to participate in an industry with such a long cycle for such an expensive product are another restrictive factor.

 The most difficult hurdle of all is the conservatism of the ultimate buyers, the airlines.
 A plane crash, in addition to the severe human toll, can destroy an airline’s business.
 When buying new planes, an airline has a nearly insurmountable bias toward buying them from the manufacturer whose planes they are already flying safely.
-This “safety cycle” wraps virtuously, and almost exclusively, around Boeing and Airbus.
+This “safety circle” wraps virtuously, and almost exclusively, around Boeing and Airbus.
 It is reinforced by the network effect of service infrastructure and personnel who know how to work on Airbus and Boeing aircraft in every airport where they land.

 We have owned Airbus in our International Growth portfolio since May 2009, when the financial crisis pushed the shares down into our price range.
 Since then, the company has provided us with a 23% annual return on our capital.
 Whether this rate continues remains to be seen.
 But we are happy to own Airbus in our portfolio.
 We believe that air travel will continue growing faster than the world economy in general, and we believe that Airbus has the potential to maintain a dominant position in that value chain.